LoyolaChicagoCode/cs2-lab6-mazesolver-stack-java/README.md

 -    Include a project-specific Answers.md file including your reflection and any other thoughts or design decisions.
 -    In IDEA, export your project as a zip file and submit as an attachment.

-# Grading (SP22 - total 3.5 points)

-- 2 completion of items marked TODO in `src/main` and correct behavior
-- 0.2 additional maze
-- 0.8 tests for maze1 and your additional maze
-- 0.5 written part
-  - 0.4 responses to the questions above
-  - 0.1 grammar, style, formatting

-# Grading (total 5 points)
+# Grading (total 10 points)

-- 3 completion of items marked TODO in `src/main` and correct behavior
+- 6 completion of items marked TODO in `src/main` and correct behavior
-- 0.2 additional maze
+- 0.5 additional non-square maze
-- 0.8 tests for maze1 and your additional maze
+- 2 tests for maze1 and your additional maze
-- 1 written part
+- 1.5 written part
-  - 0.8 responses to the questions above
+  - 1 responses to the questions above
-  - 0.2 grammar, style, formatting
+  - 0.5 grammar, style, formatting

 # Extra credit